 Crucially, it comes in a small size that will foil potential leverage-based methods of theft.
 It’s also the only lock on the market that offers insurance to residents of New York City (free for the first year, then $15 for another two).

-At 4.3 pounds for the standard version, it’s one of the heaviest u-locks, but it’s a good value relative to more expensive, heavier chains, for example.
+At 4.3 pounds for the standard version, it’s one of the heaviest U-locks, but it’s a good value relative to more expensive, heavier chains, for example.

 It’s not without its shortcomings.
-The mini version actually weighs .2 lbs more than the standard size, thanks to a thicker shackle that we think is unnecessary.
+The mini version actually weighs .2 pounds more than the standard size, thanks to a thicker shackle that we think is unnecessary.
 Also, I tested the carrying bracket for days, riding fast to and from work over potholed roads.
 Because the lock is heavier than the Series 2, and because NYC’s roads wouldn’t be a shame in rural Egypt, the bracket shimmied off to the side after a couple days.
 So the lock isn’t perfect.
-But none is.
+But none are.